Codecademy/docs/content/javascript/concepts/objects/terms/defineProperties/defineProperties.md

   - 'paths/front-end-engineer-career-path'
 ---

-The **`.defineProperties()`** method is used to define new or modify existing properties directly on an object or to add multiple properties to an object at once.
+The **`.defineProperties()`** method defines new or modifies existing properties directly on an object or adds multiple properties to an object at once.
 This method is often used for property descriptors and fine-grained control over object properties.

 ## Syntax